Netcracker/qubership-core-junit-k8s-extension/README.md

                  cloud = @Cloud(cloud = @Value(prop = "clouds.cloud_2.name"), namespace = @Value(prop = "clouds.cloud_2.namespaces.origin")))
     NetSocketAddress postgresAddressCloud2;
 ```

+##### Port-forward URLs format
+By default, when there is single cloud specified among System properties (via property clouds.<cloud>.name) then port-forward service constructs host in format:
+<service-name>.<namespace>
+But if there is property portforward.fqdn.hosts.enabled=true or there are more than one cloud property then port-forward service will construct hosts in format:
+<service-name>.<namespace>.svc.<cloud> where cloud - host name of kubernetes master URL of particular cloud

 ##### To get PortForwardService instance to create port-forwards in runtime:
 To achieve this you should: